Why Denoise?

 - Spectral Subtraction: This is a classic denoising method with a simple principle.

-- Wiener Filtering: This method works well for stable noise, but its effectiveness is limited for changing noise.
+- Wiener Filtering: This method works well for stable noise, but its effectiveness is limited for varying noise.

 - Deep Learning: This is currently the most advanced denoising method.
-It utilizes powerful deep learning models, such as recurrent neural networks (RNNs), convolutional neural networks (CNNs), and generative adversarial networks (GANs), to learn the complex relationship between noise and speech, achieving more accurate and natural denoising effects.
+It leverages powerful deep learning models, such as Recurrent Neural Networks (RNNs), Convolutional Neural Networks (CNNs), and Generative Adversarial Networks (GANs), to learn the complex relationships between noise and speech, achieving more accurate and natural denoising results.

 ZipEnhancer Model: Deep Learning Denoising

-This tool is based on the ZipEnhancer model open-sourced by Tongyi Laboratory and provides an easy-to-use interface and API interface, allowing everyone to easily experience the charm of deep learning denoising.
+This tool is based on the ZipEnhancer model open-sourced by Tongyi Laboratory and provides an easy-to-use interface and API, allowing everyone to easily experience the power of deep learning denoising.

 The core of the ZipEnhancer model is the Transformer network structure and multi-task learning strategy.
-It can not only remove noise but also enhance speech quality and eliminate echo at the same time.
-The working principle is as follows:
+It can not only remove noise but also enhance speech quality and eliminate echo simultaneously.
+Its working principle is as follows:

-- Self-Attention Mechanism: Captures important long-term relationships in speech signals and understands the contextual information of the sound.
+- Self-Attention Mechanism: Captures important long-term relationships in the speech signal, understanding the context of the sound.

-- Multi-Head Attention Mechanism: Analyzes speech features from different angles to achieve more precise noise suppression and speech enhancement.
+- Multi-Head Attention Mechanism: Analyzes speech features from different perspectives, achieving more refined noise suppression and speech enhancement.

 How to Use This Tool?